trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 As volume for US stocks is reported in lots, a volume of 0 reported in  RTVolume will typically indicate an odd lot data point (less than 100  shares).

 It is important to note that while the TWS Time &  Sales Window also has information about trade conditions available with  data points, this data is not available through the API.
-So for  instance, the ‘unreportable’ trade status displayed with points in the  Time & Sales Window is not available through the API, and that trade data will appear in the API just as any other data point.
+So for  instance, the Ã¢â‚¬ËœunreportableÃ¢â‚¬â„¢ trade status displayed with points in the  Time & Sales Window is not available through the API, and that trade data will appear in the API just as any other data point.
 As always, an API application needs to exercise caution in responding to single data  points.

 **Note:** Please be aware that RT Volume is not supported with Cryptocurrencies.

 RT Trade Volume

-The RT Trade Volume is similar to RT Volume, but designed to avoid relaying back “Unreportable Trades” shown in TWS Time&Sales via the API.
+The RT Trade Volume is similar to RT Volume, but designed to avoid relaying back Ã¢â‚¬Å“Unreportable TradesÃ¢â‚¬Â shown in TWS Time&Sales via the API.
 RT  Trade Volume will not contain average price or derivative trades which  are included in RTVolume.

 ### IB DividendsCopy Location